Hotels

 Hameau de Saint Marcel, 73440 Saint-Martin-de-Belleville

 Nestled in the mountains of the prestigious Courchevel 1850 resort, this 3 Vallées hotel has been given a makeover by the Dokhan Luxury Hotels group.
 The four-star establishment is now a cosy cocoon where ancient beams and rough stone create an atmosphere of comforting refuge.
 Norwegian decorator Claudia Ravnbo has meticulously renovated the 65 rooms and suites using noble materials, luxurious fabrics and raw wood.
 The result?
 Spacious alcoves offering breathtaking views of the slopes or the snow-covered mountains.
-On the culinary side, the hotel at the foot of the slopes is home to Le Musher and Le Musher Grill, run by Michelin-starred chef Flora Mikula.
+On the culinary side, the hotel at the foot of the slopes is home to Le Musher , a gourmet restaurant, and Le Musher Grill, with its live kitchen.
 For more relaxed moments, take to the lounge bar for tea time or an evening cocktail.
-For a pampering or toxin-removal session, head for the spa by Kos Paris, with its massage rooms, sauna, Turkish steam baths, fitness room and large indoor pool in the basement.
+For a pampering or toxin-removal session, head for the spa, with its massage rooms, sauna, Turkish steam baths, fitness room and large indoor pool in the basement.

 Good to know?
 The hotel has a Bernard Orcel ski area and a kids' club for the little ones.